Title Deutsche Nationalbibliografie

 Relationship to national legal deposit legislation or voluntary deposit arrangements The material is collected at the national library under legal deposit law.

-Relationship to national Cataloguing in Publication (CIP) programme Pre publication records are separately published in the New Release Service: The New Release Service is not a part of the Deutsche Nationalbibliografie
+Relationship to national Cataloguing in Publication (CIP) programme The New Release Service (ND) provides information on advance announcements and new publications.
+The New Release Service is not a part of the Deutsche Nationalbibliografie.

-Media & format options The Deutsche Nationalbibliografie is provided over the general library catalog, as online journal in PDF format and by the services for data files in Marc21, Dublin Core, linked data and the Datenshop and also over SRU and OAI-interfaces
+Form of publication used for the national bibliography The Deutsche Nationalbibliografie is provided over the library catalog, as online journal in PDF format and by the services for data files in MARC 21 (also in XML structure), Dublin Core, linked data and the data shop and also over SRU and OAI interfaces.

 Access options to national bibliographic metadata Web catalogue, data shop, WWW or SFTP server, SRU and OAI interfaces

-Metadata enhancements offered via online services Table of Contents
+Metadata enhancements offered via online services Table of contents, Integrated Authority File (GND) including cross-concordances, DNBLab

 Web 2.0 services offered